sukykaur/AzureISO/Data Warehouse/Azure Security and Compliance Blueprint - ISO 27001 and 27018 Data Warehouse Overview.md

 **Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a virtual network.
 Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
 The following network security groups exist:

-  -	A network security group for the Data Tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)
+  -	A network security group for the data tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)
   -	A network security group for the management bastion host
   -	A network security group for Active Directory
   - A network security group for SQL Server Reporting Services